mykter/prisma-cloud-pipeline/README.md

 # Prisma Cloud Pipeline Triage

-Export Prisma Cloud container findings to a local CI pipeline, and identify un-triaged findings.
+Export Prisma Cloud container findings to a CI pipeline, and identify un-triaged findings.

 Prisma Cloud's container scanning feature (formerly called Twistlock) has a web UI to review findings in.
 You can also define